Hrishitaa Bhatt: Career

-Debut: 2001 - 2002
+2001–2002: Debut

 Bhatt debuted with the epic historical drama film Asoka (2001) playing the role of Devi, the wife of Mauryan emperor, Ashoka, played by Shah Rukh Khan.
-She was nominated for the ‘Best Female Debut’ category by Zee Cine Awards and the ‘Most Promising Female Newcomer’ by Screen Weekly Awards.
+She was nominated in the ‘Best Female Debut’ category at the Zee Cine Awards and the ‘Most Promising Female Newcomer’ at Screen Weekly Awards.

-Her next movie was the multi-starrer Dil Vil Pyar Vyar (2002) where she plays the role of a young and independent woman, Jojo, to Jimmy Shergill's Hrithik Mittal, who wants him to move out of his father's shadow and become independent.
+Her next movie was the multi-starrer Dil Vil Pyar Vyar (2002) where she plays the role of a young independent woman, Jojo, to Jimmy Shergill's Hrithik Mittal, who wants him to move out of his father's shadow and become independent.
 Commenting on the role, Rakesh Budhu of Planet Bollywood writes that her "role is small and she continues to show confidence as an actress excellently".
-The same year, Bhatt starred as a lead with Abhishek Bachchan in the comedy drama film, Shararat.
+The same year, Bhatt starred as a lead with Abhishek Bachchan in the comedy drama film, Shararat (2002).
 She plays the role of Neha Sengupta who advises community service as a punishment to the errant Rahul, played by Bachchan.

-2003 to 2009
+2003–2009

 Bhatt was a part of around twenty-five films during this period across various languages - Hindi, Urdu, Bengali, Telugu, and Kannada.
-Few of the notable films were Haasil (2003), Ab Tak Chhappan (2004), and Charas: A Joint Operation (2004).
-Playing the role of Niharika in the critically acclaimed film, Haasil, the performance of Bhatt was praised by Kanchana Suggu of Rediff, saying "Bhatt as the coy yet strong, quiet yet confident girl is worth a special mention".
+Some of her notable films are Haasil (2003), Ab Tak Chhappan (2004), and Charas: A Joint Operation (2004).
+Playing the role of Niharika in the critically acclaimed Haasil, her performance was praised by Kanchana Suggu of Rediff, saying "Bhatt as the coy yet strong, quiet yet confident girl is worth a special mention".
 Reviewing Ab Tak Chappan, trade analyst Taran Adarsh on Bollywood Hungama says Bhatt doesn't "get ample scope, but leaves a mark nonetheless".

 In 2007, she debuted in the Bengali film industry with Jeet and Priyanshu Chatterjee in Bidhaatar Lekha.
-Her 2007 film, Dharm, by debutant director Bhavna Talwar was an official entry to the 2007 Cannes Film Festival.
+Her 2007 film, Dharm, by debutant director Bhavna Talwar, was an official entry to the 2007 Cannes Film Festival.
 In 2008, she appeared in IshQ Bector's music video Daaku Daddy with Shakti Kapoor.
 She had special appearances in the movies Kisna: The Warrior Poet (2005), Page 3 (2006), Heyy Baby (2007), and My Name is Anthony Gonsalves (2008).

-2010 to 2014
+2010–2014

-There were a handful of releases during this period.
-Bhatt dabbled in regional films with the 2010 Marathi film, Mani Mangalsutra, and played the role of Sohini in the 2013 popular Bengali movie, Mrs. Sen. The Hindi film releases were Idiots Box (2010), Ammaa Ki Boli (2012) as Pramila, and Anuradha (2014) as Ritu.
+She had a handful of releases during this period.
+Bhatt dabbled in regional films with the 2010 Marathi film, Mani Mangalsutra, and played the role of Sohini in the 2013 popular Bengali movie, Mrs. Sen. Her Hindi film releases were Idiots Box (2010), Ammaa Ki Boli (2012) as Pramila, and Anuradha (2014) as Ritu.
 She had a special appearance in the 2011 action-thriller film by Tigmanshu Dhulia, Shagird.

 In 2011, she debuted as a producer with the comic drama film, Shakal Pe Mat Ja.
 In 2014, she performed a classical dance along with Vidya Malvade on the occasion of Ram Navami, organised by film producer and industrialist Madan Paliwal in Chittorgarh.